NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Aeon Stone (Agate Ellipsoid).md

 **Bulk** 0; **Size** med
 **Usage** worn

-This aeon stone allows you to cast 2nd-rank [[Spells/Augury|Augury]] as a divine innate spell once per day.
+This aeon stone allows you to cast 2nd-rank [[Augury|Augury]] as a divine innate spell once per day.

 The resonant power causes the _augury_ spell from the aeon stone to always succeed at the DC 6 Flat check to give an answer other than "nothing."